OriginProtocol/origin/dapps/shop/backend/README.md

 # Dshop Backend

+This is the supporting backend for Origin Shop.
+It's primary functions are:

+- Handling off-chain payments, such as credit card transactions
+- Sending out confirmation emails
+- Order management
+- Discount code management

+It works by watching the Ethereum blockchain for relevant activity on the Origin Marketplace contract.
+Order data is downloaded from IPFS, decrypted and stored in a Postgres database.

-## Deploy to Heroku
+## Deploy to Heroku script

 Make sure your `.env` file has all the values you want to see configured.
 Make sure your PGP keys are base64 encoded (see below).
 If you're satisfied with the configuration(it can be changed later), run the deploy script:

     ./deploy_heroku.sh myAppName